Jozomby/directories/README.md

 # Directories Coding Challenge
 ## How to run
 This is run from the command line.
-You must have npm/yarn and Node installed.
+You must have npm (or yarn) and Node installed.
 To run:
 - `npm install`
 - `npm run start` {FILE_LOCATION}